Are you an adviser? Go to Unbiased Pro

 More lenders are willing to offer this kind of self-build mortgage, but you will need to have the cash to finance each stage while you wait for your mortgage payment.

-If you don’t have any savings, you could use bridging loans to cover costs upfront and then repay these from the mortgage payments.
+If you don’t have enough savings, you could use bridging loans to cover costs upfront and then repay these from the mortgage payments.

 How much can I borrow with a self-build mortgage?